TN 27 (11-14)

-HI 00805.278 SEP Enrollments for Aged Individuals with Hours’ Bank Arrangements
+HI 00805.278 SEP Enrollments for Aged Beneficiaries with Hours’ Bank Arrangements

 A. Background hours’ bank arrangements

-In cases where both an employer and an employee organization (e.g., a union) contribute to a “Welfare Fund” for an employee (generally in the construction industry), the funds not used to meet immediate eligibility requirements are accumulated in the employee’s Reserve of Contributions Account.
-The amount contributed to a Reserve of Contributions Account is determined by the number of hours the employee worked during a specific period of time.
-The contributions (or hours, which are later converted to a money amount) are ‘banked’ in the Reserve of Contributions Account and are used to pay for future group health plan (GHP) coverage provided by the Welfare Fund.
-This is known as an hours’ bank arrangement.
-Medicare is the secondary payer of benefits for GHP coverage provided by Welfare Funds based on an hours’ bank arrangement.
+In cases where both an employer and an employee organization (e.g., a union) contribute to a “Welfare Fund” for an employee (generally in the construction industry), the funds not used to meet immediate eligibility requirements accumulate in the employee’s Reserve of Contributions Account.
+The number of hours the employee worked during a specific period determines the amount contributed to a Reserve of Contributions Account.
+The employee’s Reserve of Contributions Account “banks” the contributions (or hours, which are later converted to a money amount) to pay premiums for future group health plan (GHP) coverage that the Welfare Fund provides.
+We call this an hours’ bank arrangement.
+Medicare is the secondary payer of benefits for GHP coverage that the Welfare Fund provides based on an hours’ bank arrangement.

-B. Policy for aged individuals with hours’ bank arrangements
+B. Policy for aged beneficiaries with hours’ bank arrangements

-Individuals, age 65 or older, who have group health plan coverage that extends beyond or between periods of active employment, such as union members, often have hours’ bank arrangements.
-For purposes of the Special Enrollment Period (SEP) and premium-surcharge rollback, these individuals (including retirees) continue to retain current employment status until the GHP coverage is no longer funded by an individual’s Reserve of Contributions Account, i.e., the hours’ bank is exhausted.
+Beneficiaries, age 65 or older, who have GHP coverage that extends beyond or between periods of active employment, such as union members, often have hours’ bank arrangements.
+For purposes of the special enrollment period (SEP) and premium-surcharge rollback, these beneficiaries (including retirees) continue to retain current employment status until the beneficiary’s Reserve of Contributions Account no longer funds the GHP coverage, i.e., the beneficiary used all funds in the hours’ bank.

 C. Policy for aged spouses of deceased workers